Walkiry/ezr32_nosimplicity/README.md

 The project came out because simplicity did not work for me (Download issues, not nowing what is hapenning, compile issues, the very buggy eclipse etc...).

 **Goal is to make it possible for Linux users**.
-Based to work on GCC toolchain and configurable using Kconfig (linux-kernel like).
+Based to work on GCC toolchain and configurable using menuconfig (linux-kernel like).
 ===============================================

+Futher work that has to be done:

+* Rework tree organization
+* Using Kconfig instead of the current configuration
+* Add different platforms